Anto-dev360/SensorGuard/README.md

-# 🚧 SensorGuard
+# 🛡️ SensorGuard

-**SensorGuard** is a machine learning project designed to predict industrial machine failures within 7 days, using real-time sensor data.
+**SensorGuard** is a machine learning pipeline designed to predict industrial machine failures within 7 days, using real-time sensor data.
 The objective is to enhance preventive maintenance, reduce unplanned downtimes, and increase operational efficiency.

 ---